tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 ```

 Since our dataset is dynamic (the user defines how large of a dataset to collect),
-we adapt our batch size accordingly (the user will likely not collect thousands
+we adapt our batch size accordingly.
+The user will likely not collect thousands
-of examples).
+of examples, so our batch size likely won't be too large.

 Now let's train the model!